-Germany is being hit by a massive phone scam campaign where callers pose as representatives of Europol (the European Union’s law enforcement agency) or Interpol (the International Criminal Police Organization).
-The scammers commonly threaten victims with arrest unless they immediately pay a fine — or at least get them to reveal sensitive information such as a bank account number.
+This past summer Germany was hit by a massive phone scam campaign where callers posed as representatives of Europol (the European Union’s law enforcement agency) or Interpol (the International Criminal Police Organization).
+The scammers threatened victims with arrest unless they immediately paid a fine — or revealed sensitive information such as a bank account number.

 Hiya sees a surge in scam activity

 Germany had already been experiencing a growing problem with spam and fraud calls.
-Hiya’s State of the Call Europe 2022 report shows that Germany has a spam rate of 21.21% and that people have suffered an average loss of $325.87 in 2022.
+Hiya’s State of the Call 2023 report shows that Germany has a spam rate of 21.21% and that people have suffered an average loss of $325.87 in 2022.

-In March of this year, Hiya first began receiving reports of the Europol and Interpol scam from Germans using Hiya Protect through their mobile phone device manufacturer.
+In March of 2022, Hiya first began receiving reports of the Europol and Interpol scams from Germans using Hiya Protect through their mobile phone device manufacturer.
 By August, hundreds of reports were coming in.
-It has quickly become the #1 phone scam in Germany.
+It quickly became the #1 phone scam in Germany.

-Here’s a sampling of what users are reporting to Hiya (translated from German):
+Here’s a sampling of what users reported to Hiya (translated from German):

 - “Caller says it is Europol and my identification information was stolen.”

 - “Recorded announcement pretends to be from Europol and a crime has been committed with my ID card.
 It prompts me to press a number for more information.”

 - “Recorded message in English, allegedly from Europol, saying my identity has been abused.”

 - “[They] keep calling, again and again, saying Europol.”